wedaa/LongTail-Log-Analysis/README.md

 that shows they are protected by a firewall/IDS) into the servers daily directories (erhp erhp2).

-42) I need to fix the calendar report so the links go someplace real
+42) DONE: (Bug fix only) I need to fix the calendar report so the links go someplace real